Keystone-Strategy/covid19-intervention-data/README.md

 # NPIs Included
 The NPIs defined are:

-•	social_distancing - Social Distancing mandate of at least 6 feet between people\
+* social_distancing - Social Distancing mandate of at least 6 feet between people
-•	shelter_in_place - An order indicating that people should shelter in their homes except for essential reasons\
+* shelter_in_place - An order indicating that people should shelter in their homes except for essential reasons
-•	gathering_size_XX_to_YY - Gathering size limitation, with the digits indicating the ceiling of acceptable gatherings.
-A government order indicating that gatherings above that size are prohibited\
+* gathering_size_XX_to_YY - Gathering size limitation, with the digits indicating the ceiling of acceptable gatherings.
+A government order indicating that gatherings above that size are prohibited
-•	closing_of_public_venues - Closure of Public Venues.
-A government order closing gathering venues for in-person service, such as restaurants, bars, and theaters\
+* closing_of_public_venues - Closure of Public Venues.
+A government order closing gathering venues for in-person service, such as restaurants, bars, and theaters
-•	school_closure - Closure of schools and universities\
+* school_closure - Closure of schools and universities
-•	non_essential_services_closure - Non-Essential Services Closure, i.e. a government order closing non-essential services and shops\
+* non_essential_services_closure - Non-Essential Services Closure, i.e. a government order closing non-essential services and shops
-•	lockdown – Lock Down (pending)\
+* lockdown – Lock Down (pending)
-•	religious_gathering_cancellation – Cancelling of religious gatherings, either explicitly or implicitly by applying gathering size / shelter-in-place limitations to religious gatherings as well.
+* religious_gathering_cancellation – Cancelling of religious gatherings, either explicitly or implicitly by applying gathering size / shelter-in-place limitations to religious gatherings as well.